-There are currently two apprenticeships available to the metals recycling sector:
+There is currently one apprenticeship available to the metals recycling sector:

 The fruit of a combined four years’ work by a group comprising metal recyclers large and small, the result is two apprenticeships that will deliver operatives that are able to take on a wide range of roles from ELV depollution to materials classification.

 In fact, we believe that apprenticeships are a perfect solution for companies looking for cost-effective ways to offer staff career-enhancing training.